Samosa Recipe (Punjabi Potato Samosa)

 About Samosa

-We usually avoid eating fried snacks in cafes and restaurants for health reasons.
-Years ago I learnt making samosas as my kids would keep asking for them.
+We usually avoid eating fried snacks in cafes and restaurants for health reasons (oil being heated too long).
+Years ago I learnt making samosas because my kids’ love them.
 Making them at home is super easy if you learn the steps correctly especially making the crust.

 For more similar snacks, you may like to check